 AirStream is an example of one of Seraphim’s newest applications.
 It offers churches all they need to create, present and stream Sunday’s service.
 Using AirStream, users are able to collaborate and communicate with one another.
 They are able to build and run presentations whether at church, at home or on the go.
 Basically, Seraphim Software simplifies everything, even cost of ownership.
 With a subscription-pricing model, users pay as they go and pay for what they use.

 The cornerstone of Seraphim is not about one single feature, but how each piece works together to provide a total church solution – not a product – that satisfies every stakeholder.
 Specific features include:

 - Ministry Planner

 - Finance Tools

 - Attendance Tracking

 Moreover, there are no “versions” of Seraphim.
 A single version of Seraphim exists across all customers.
-No need to buy servers or network equipment or even worry about backing up your database.
+No need to buy servers or network equipment.
+No need to worry about backing up your database.
 Seraphim does that for you, maximizing your computer’s hardware while leveraging the Cloud as centralized storage.
 Users can access updated content from anywhere with Internet access.

-As a cloud based platform, Seraphim is in a state of ongoing delivery – always releasing and improving.
+As a cloud based platform, Seraphim is in a state of ongoing delivery.
+It always releases and improves.
 Similar to powerful apps like Office 365, Adobe Connect or Spotify, Seraphim continuously updates users.
 Users are perpetually pushed new capabilities, all from the same system, based on current client’s needs.
 In 2016 alone Seraphim had over 100+ platform updates.
 No other ChMS listens to churches so closely.